Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 }
 ```

-* **[Longest line](https://softwareengineering.stackexchange.com/a/299446), scaled by amount of lines of this length**
+* **[Longest line](https://softwareengineering.stackexchange.com/a/299446), scaled by number of lines of this length**
-A different approach is to find the longest line for each player, I chose to scale this result by the amount of lines that there are of this length in an attempt to get a more accurate evaluation.
+A different approach is to find the longest line for each player, I chose to scale this result by the number of lines that there are of this length to get a more accurate evaluation.
 This approach proved to be extremely computationally expensive, as the entire board needs to be scanned for horizontal, vertical and diagonal lines (+ diagonals require checks in two directions) **+** this needs to happen for both players to correctly weigh the evaluation.
 Below is the snippet which does the calculation in the evaluation function using analysis methods which can be found in [C4_Analysis.h](https://github.com/SachaGDM/GPP_MonteCarloSearchTree/blob/main/MCTS_Research/C4Analysis.h)